stefan-kolb/paas-profiles/README.md

 <br/>
 Currently 85 PaaS vendor profiles.
 Profiles are encoded as [JSON files](/profiles/).

-For convenience, the profiles can be viewed via executing the [sinatra app](sinatra_profiles.rb).

 **The current web interface can be viewed at [PaaSify.it](http://paasify.it)**

 **Any errors?
 Important missing properties?
 Suggestions?
 [Contribute](#contribution)**